Regional commission approves update to economic development strategy

 The latest unemployment data indicates that the 15-county region rate in January was 4.3%.
 The rates ranged from a low of 2.9% in Catoosa County to 6.6% in Chattooga County.

-Gordon County’s rate was 4.2%.
-The Georgia Department of Labor poured $392,220 in unemployment benefits to out of work Gordon County residents in January.
-That came on the heels of a record-breaking year when more than $8,190,089 million in unemployment benefits was paid out to Gordon County claimants.
+Floyd County’s rate was 4.7%.
+The Georgia Department of Labor poured $539,358 in unemployment benefits to out of work Floyd County residents in January.
+That came on the heels of a record-breaking year when more than $11.5 million in unemployment benefits was paid out to Floyd County claimants.

 Across the region, the 15 counties shared $97,006,236 in unemployment compensation for all of 2020.